 - 1. Make sure the key-switch is in the "OFF" position, then remove the key. - 2.
 Place the forward-reverse switch in the center "OFF" position. - 3.
-Set the park brake. - 4.
-Place blocks under the rear wheels to prevent vehicle movement. - 5.
-Disconnect the main positive and negative cables at the batteries. - 6.
-Raise the front of the vehicle and support with jack stands.
+Confirm the electric park brake is set. - 4.
+Place blocks under the front wheels to prevent vehicle movement. - 5.
+Disconnect the main positive and negative cables at the batteries.